cyverse/irods-adm/coding-standards-bash.md

 ### Variable Expansion

 All variables storing non-integer values should be quoted when expanded.
-Also during expansion, the variable name shouldn't be brace-delimited unless necessary or to avoid confusion.

 ```bash
 # Preferred style for ordinary variables